stefanospin7/code_test_speed/README.md

-# CODE BENCHMARKS
+# CODE TEST SPEED
-This is just a personal python benchmark for single core and multi core loops
+This repo contains some code test speed